fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 programmer used linear sorting or tree paritioning, it is possible to produce an intermediate representation of the DAG suitable to be mapped to low-level numeric operations through simple transformations.
+This IR representation singles out constants and placeholders, allowing us to easily transform/remap them (e.g., if we need to avoid using strings with specific backends).
+Additionally, the IR contains the topologically sorted nodes or trees to evaluate.
+Whether it contains nodes or trees depends on whether the programmer produced a linear topological sorting or used tree partitioning.

 **Support for Multiple Backends.** The DAG IR is abstract and may be evaluated by distinct backends.
 Currently, we only implement